Botyto/BCloud/backend/core/auth/README.md

 At this point sessions aren't very secure - only the session ID is sent to the user and used for authentication.
 Encryption is not implemented at this point, but should be done using the DEK/KEK scheme.

+Frontend/API authentication can be done through either an Authorization cookkie or header using the Bearer scheme.